-2. Study Area
+Study Area 2.

-- 2.1.1.1 The Hornsea Three aviation, military and communication study area encapsulates the Hornsea Three array area and offshore cable corridor, as well as the airspace between the Hornsea Three array area and the UK mainland from Norwich airport to the south and RAF Staxton Wold to the north (see Figure 1.1). - 2.1.1.2 Specifically, the Hornsea Three aviation, military and communication study area covers: - The airspace most likely to be used by helicopters servicing Hornsea Three.
-It is not yet known which helicopter provider would be used for Hornsea Three or from which airport the helicopter operator would be based, however flights are likely to originate from the east coast of the UK or to come from an offshore base or vessel with helicopter personnel transfer; - Radars on the east coast of England that could potentially detect 325 m high (blade tip) wind turbines within the Hornsea Three array area boundary (see Figure 1.1); - Helicopter Main Routes (HMR) operating within the proximity of the Hornsea Three array area (see Figure 7.1); - Offshore platforms that have 9 nm consultation zones that overlap with the Hornsea Three array area (see Figure 7.1); - Low flying areas and military practice areas that intersect or are adjacent to the Hornsea Three array area and offshore cable corridor (see Figure 3.1); - Microwave links within 30 km from the centre of the Hornsea Three array area (see Figure 8.1); and - Very high frequency (VHF)/ultra-high frequency (UHF) communications. - 2.1.1.3 The aviation, military and communication study area includes Hornsea Project One which was granted development consent by the Secretary of State for Energy and Climate Change in December 2014 and Hornsea Project Two which was granted development consent by the Secretary of State for Energy and Climate Change in August 2016 (see Figure 7.3).
-The study area for undertaking the assessment of cumulative effects for radar encapsulates the southern North Sea and adjacent Dutch territorial waters (see Figure 1.1) which also includes other offshore wind farms in the southern North Sea and in Dutch territorial waters that could have potential effects on identified radar receptors.
+- 2.1.1.1 The Hornsea Three aviation, military and communication study area encapsulates the Hornsea Three array area and offshore cable corridor, as well as the airspace between the Hornsea Three array area and the UK mainland from Norwich airport to the south and RAF Staxton Wold to the north (see Figure 1.1). - Specifically, the Hornsea Three aviation, military and communication study area covers: 2.1.1.2 - The airspace most likely to be used by helicopters servicing Hornsea Three.
+It is not yet known which • helicopter provider would be used for Hornsea Three or from which airport the helicopter operator would be based, however flights are likely to originate from the east coast of the UK or to come from an offshore base or vessel with helicopter personnel transfer; - Radars on the east coast of England that could potentially detect 325 m high (blade tip) wind turbines ٠ within the Hornsea Three array area boundary (see Figure 1.1); - Helicopter Main Routes (HMR) operating within the proximity of the Hornsea Three array area (see • Figure 7.1); - Offshore platforms that have 9 nm consultation zones that overlap with the Hornsea Three array • area (see Figure 7.1); - Low flying areas and military practice areas that intersect or are adjacent to the Hornsea Three array • area and offshore cable corridor (see Figure 3.1); - Microwave links within 30 km from the centre of the Hornsea Three array area (see Figure 8.1); and - Very high frequency (VHF)/ultra-high frequency (UHF) communications. - 2.1.1.3 The aviation, military and communication study area includes Hornsea Project One which was granted development consent by the Secretary of State for Energy and Climate Change in December 2014 and Hornsea Project Two which was granted development consent by the Secretary of State for Energy and Climate Change in August 2016 (see Figure 7.3).
+The study area for undertaking the assessment of cumulative effects is the same, with the exception of the assessment of cumulative effects for radar which encapsulates the southern North Sea and adjacent Dutch territorial waters (as shown by the orange line in Figure 1.1) which also includes other offshore wind farms in the southern North Sea and in Dutch territorial waters that could have potential effects on identified radar receptors.

-3. Aviation Baseline Environment
+Aviation Baseline Environment 3.

-3.1 Airspace designations in the vicinity of Hornsea Three
+Airspace designations in the vicinity of Hornsea Three 3.1